Israel and Hamas agree prisoner swap to free Shalit

 Two of the most famous Palestinian militants serving time in Israeli prisons are not part of the swap, Cohen said.

-He said he believed Hamas had softened its demands in the hope of winning favour with Egypt while unrest rocks Syria, a main ally of the group.
+He said he believed Hamas had softened its demands in the hope of winning favor with Egypt while unrest rocks Syria, a main ally of the group.

 Marwan Barghouti, a charismatic leader of Abbas's Fatah faction serving five life prison terms for murder, and Ahmed Saadat, found guilty of ordering the murder of Israel's tourism minister in 2001, will not be freed.